 If you have good compliance people, you should be able to present it to senior leadership in a way, “Hey, you know, we need to do this.
 We need to train people really well.
 We know that our casino has great standards and we want compliance to have those same standards so that when you deal with the regulatory board, there are no issues with compliance.”

-And senior leadership is very keen on keeping the gaming board happy in your respective state.
+Senior leadership is very keen on keeping the gaming board happy in your respective state.

-Q: How does one counteract or even change the culture when if the attitude is it’s easier to ask for forgiveness than permission when it comes to compliance and regulations?
+Q: How does one counteract or even change the culture if the attitude is it’s easier to ask for forgiveness than permission when it comes to compliance and regulations?

-A (Pesh): Ooh, that is a very, very good question.
+A (Pesh): That is a very, very good question.
 And I think we’ve all been there, especially when you’re in a high-growth institution that will grow faster or whether it’s having new controls in place.
 If you want to ask for forgiveness later, it might mean that we hold offering our services or our product to a certain jurisdiction or to a certain market because the pressure on the operational teams is too much.

 It might also mean, and this is something that I’ve tried to explain to production teams at TransferWise which has worked quite well, this isn’t about you.
 And I keep telling them, “This is not about you.
 This is how it affects other people.
 This is how it affects our banking team and when they go to new partners.
 This new risk that you’re introducing, whether it’s a new product that is a super high risk, when you introduce this, our banking partners then raise our risk level.

 It means that it’s harder for us to get those partnerships and to get into the strategic relationships.”
 So, trying to make them understand that their actions are not just about compliance, and they’re not just about them, and growth, and whatever else.
 It impacts every other aspect of the business.
-And them understanding that has really shifted the mindset of how we do things.
+Management understanding that has really shifted the mindset of how we do things.
 I’ve seen it work.

-A (John): One thing I would add on, if you have proper governance in your organization, no one should be able to launch things without compliance approving it, the risk owners and the board knowing about it, understanding the risks, and making an informed decision.
+A (John): One thing I would add on, is that if you have proper governance in your organization, no one should be able to launch things without compliance approving it, the risk owners and the board knowing about it, understanding the risks, and making an informed decision.

 And to Pesh’s point, you’re just being selfish if you don’t have that.
 You have poor governance and you’re thinking about yourself and you’re not thinking about the company.
 You’re not thinking about the customer, you’re not thinking about the customer of both compliance and your general customers.
 So yeah, it’s really about that clarity of ownership.
 Because when you have clarity of ownership, they’re not gonna launch things and be like, “Oh, I hope we’ll get forgiveness.”
 There’s strict liability and having poor compliance is pretty unforgivable.

-Q: I work at a cryptocurrency startup and a merger resulted in a new executive team who has no previous experience working in the regulated industry and is constantly questioning the compliance team and work we do.
-How do you explain to this individual the need for compliance in a company and to be involved more in the business decisions?”
+Q: I work at a cryptocurrency startup and a merger resulted in a new executive team who has no previous experience working in the regulated industry and is constantly questioning the compliance team and the work we do.
+How do you explain to this individual the need for compliance in a company and to be involved more in the business decisions?

 A (John): I mean, board training.
 I mean, that’s what that is.
 That seems like an easy one.
 Really good board training.
 And you’ve made the case for it right now in your question, right?
 You said, “We have new executives, we have new senior leadership, they don’t understand the importance of compliance, they’ve never been in a regulated industry.”